-Generally, we use the standard deadlines for giving you our decision
+Generally we use the standard deadlines for giving you our decision

 When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
-A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request.
+A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.

-- However, we can take up to 14 more calendar days if you ask for more time, or if we need information (such as medical records from out-of-network providers) that may benefit you.
-If we decide to take extra days to make the decision, we will tell you in writing. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+- However, for a request for medical item or service we can take up to 14 more calendar days if you ask for more time, or if we need information (such as medical records from out-of-network providers) that may benefit you.
+If we decide to take extra days to make the decision, we will tell you in writing.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
 For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)